20 Things to Do in Youngstown, Ohio (OH)

 Short Description of Activity:

 This museum tells the story of Youngstown's industrial past, focusing on steel production and the labor movements that shaped the city.
-The center houses fascinating exhibits that explore both the technological advancements and the human experiences behind them.
+If you're exploring things to do in Mansfield, Ohio, the center houses fascinating exhibits that explore both the technological advancements and the human experiences behind them.

 Pros: